 We believe the efforts of this organization are bearing fruit for the Church and society.
-If you wish to apply for membership, please fill out an application form (link at the bottom of page) and return it with the required vita or bio and the $25 annual dues (graduate student memberships--which are limited to full-time students in masters degree or equivalent programs--are $15) to:
+If you wish to apply for membership, please fill out a membership application form (link at the top of page) and return it with the required vita or bio and the $25 annual dues (graduate student memberships--which are limited to full-time students in masters degree or equivalent programs--are $15) to:

 (Make check--(must be drawn on a U.S. bank)--or money order out to "SCSS.")